RBVI/chimerax-recipes/overlap/overlap.md

 <img src="hematite_crystal.png" height="300">

 This doesn't create the correct bonds for the crystal.
-We can add the bonds with the [connect command](../connect/connect.md).
+We can add the bonds with the [connect command](../connect/connect.md) and save the result [hematite_crystal.mol2](hematite_crystal.mol2).

     ~bond #3
     connect #3